nrmay/mytardis/docs/dev/authorisation.rst

 Using the Central Authentication Service (CAS) Backend
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+To use a SAML2 Server for authentication the following settings must be overidden:
+...

 To use a CAS Server for authentication the following settings must be overridden:

 .. code-block:: python